History of Eastern role-playing video games: Mid 2000s

-With the arrival of the Xbox 360 and PlayStation 3, mainstream interest in Japanese console role-playing games has steadily begun to decline.
-The first indication of this decline began with the revival of WRPGs on home consoles that started with the release of The Elder Scrolls IV: Oblivion on the Xbox 360 in 2006.
-Western console role-playing games have since become far more popular in the West than Japanese console role-playing games on home consoles.
-Though, JRPGs have continued to be released, their sales in North America and Europe have greatly fallen compared to WRPGs.

-Subsequent games like Fallout 3, Fable II and Mass Effect received far more attention on consoles, especially in the Western media.

-Also, Western critics have generally considered most newer JRPGs to be either average or subpar.

-Mainstream JRPG series such as Final Fantasy XIII and its sequel, other games such as Star Ocean: The Last Hope and Nier have been seen as only decent, not great.

 In 2006, Persona 3, developed by Atlus for the PlayStation 2, was released.
-Other notable releases are Wild ARMs 5, Eternal Sonata, Final Fantasy Crystal Chronicles: My Life as a King and Tales of Symphonia: Knight of Ratatosk.In 2008, Lost Odyssey, developed by Mistwalker and Feelplus for the Xbox 360, was released.
-Other notable releases are Persona 4, Tales of Vesperia, Disgaea 3: Absence of Justice, and Valkyria Chronicles.In 2009, Demon's Souls, developed by FromSoftware for the PlayStation 3, was released.
+Other notable releases are Wild ARMs 5, Eternal Sonata, Final Fantasy Crystal Chronicles: My Life as a King and Tales of Symphonia: Knight of Ratatosk.

+In 2008, Lost Odyssey, developed by Mistwalker and Feelplus for the Xbox 360, was released.
+Other notable releases are Persona 4, Tales of Vesperia, Disgaea 3: Absence of Justice and Valkyria Chronicles.

+In 2009, Demon's Souls, developed by FromSoftware for the PlayStation 3, was released.
 The game received notable awards by video game media including GameSpot's Game of the Year, GameTrailers' Best RPG, IGN's Best RPG for the PS3, and PC World's Game of the Year.

 Handheld game consoles, however, particularly Nintendo handhelds such as the Nintendo DS, have featured a number of innovative RPGs during the late 2000s.
 Square Enix's The World Ends with You (2007) featured a unique dual-screen action combat system that involves controlling two characters at the same time.
 Level-5's Inazuma Eleven (2008) introduced unique soccer football RPG gameplay incorporating sports game elements.
 The Atlus title Shin Megami Tensei: Devil Survivor (2009) blends together both traditional and tactical RPG gameplay along with non-linear adventure game elements as well as an innovative demon auction system and a death clock system where each character has a specified time of death and the player's actions has consequences on who lives and dies.
 On the PlayStation Portable (PSP), Half-Minute Hero (2009) is a role-playing shooter featuring self-referential humour and a 30-second time limit for each level and boss encounter.
 Infinite Space (2009) by PlatinumGames is a hybrid of tactical role-playing game, real-time strategy and space simulator elements, and features a non-linear branching narrative with numerous choices that can have dramatic consequences, and an epic scale spanning hundreds of planets.